 With Michael Benedikt, Kevin Alter and Barbara Hoidn, he is on the editorial board of the O'Neil Ford Monograph and Duograph Series, jointly published by UTSOA and Wasmuth.

-He has served on design review boards, competition and award juries; he is a member of CICA, an honorary member of the Federation of German Architects (BDA), a foreign member of the Royal Academy of Fine Arts in Stockholm; has received an honorary doctorate from the Royal Institute of Technology, Stockholm; a member of the Academy of the Arts, Berlin and Deputy Director of the Architecture Section of the Academy of the Arts; and is an honorary member of the Portuguese Chamber of Architects.
+He has served on design review boards, competition and award juries; he is a member of CICA; an honorary member of the Federation of German Architects (BDA); a foreign member of the Royal Academy of Fine Arts in Stockholm; has received an honorary doctorate from the Royal Institute of Technology, Stockholm; a member of the Academy of the Arts, Berlin and Deputy Director of the Architecture Section of the Academy of the Arts; and is an honorary member of the Portuguese Chamber of Architects.

 - Bartlett School, University College, London